-QuietGrowth has been managing the money of the clients since October 2015, the date of inception.
-To enable us to show the historical returns of QuietGrowth Portfolios prior to 1 October 2015, we have simulated the historical return based on the performance of each ETF or the corresponding benchmark data.
-The simulated returns of the Portfolios prior to the date of inception are as per the composition of the Portfolios on that date.
+QuietGrowth has been managing the money of the clients since October 2015, the date of inception of the investment management service of the firm.
+To enable us to show the historical returns of QuietGrowth Portfolios prior to 1 October 2015, we have simulated the historical returns based on the performance of each ETF or the corresponding benchmark data.
+The simulated returns of the Portfolios prior to the date of inception are as per the composition of the Portfolios on the date of inception.
 If an ETF does not exist for a specific section of the simulated period, then suitable benchmark data is used as a proxy.
 Underlying ETF fees are included in the prices of the ETFs for the times those ETFs exist.
 For any benchmark data used as a proxy during certain sections of the backtested period, no tentative underlying ETF fees, that might have been incurred, is considered.

 Actual performance of your QuietGrowth Portfolio might vary due: